Is Zoom Giving You the 6 Ft. You Need?

 Is Zoom too big to fail?

 Like any platform that very quickly gains a huge market share (e.g., Facebook, Microsoft), there is going to be a large-scale effort by hackers to explore and exploit vulnerabilities, cause chaos, or obtain some sort of monetary advantage.
-Companies like Zoom have been able to operate without such a large-scale attack, and so the vulnerabilities were not always apparent or of widespread public interest.
+Companies like Zoom have been able to operate without such a large-scale attack, and so the vulnerabilities were not always apparent, or, more specifically, were not of widespread public interest.

 In the current situation Zoom’s presence increased exponentially and those vulnerabilities were identified in a very public and sensational way.
 The vulnerabilities are real, but many of them were and are created by the user, albeit permitted by the platform.
 In some instances, the platform itself has overlooked vulnerabilities.